feilipu/NASCOM_BASIC_4.7/HexLoadr/README.md

 # Integrated Version

-Where you are using the version integrated into the NASCOM Basic, you can start at Item 6 above, by loading your program where you choose.
+If you are using the version integrated into the NASCOM Basic, you can start at Item 6 above, by loading your program where you choose.
 But, don't forget you still need to follow the rest of the steps to set the jump location for the `USR(x)` command.

+For the RC2014 the `USR(x)` jump address is located at `&h8124`.
+If your program is located at `&hA000` then the command is `doke &h8124, &hA000'

+For the YAZ180 the `USR(x)` jump address is at `&h8004`.

 # Credits